MB-Team-THI/adma-ros-driver/README.md

 ## Installation of the ROS environment

 In the following, it is described how to install the ROS environment from the ground up.

-Note: If you already have a ROS installation, jump to "Installation of the ADMA ROS-Driver."
+**Note**: If you already have a ROS installation, jump to "Installation of the ADMA ROS-Driver."

 - Go to http://wiki.ros.org/noetic/Installation/Ubuntu
 - Follow steps 1.1, 1.2 and 1.3